-I'm a Reader in Marketing and Head of the Marketing Subject group (Head of Department) at the University of Portsmouth.
-I lead one of Europe’s largest academic marketing groups with over 40 permanent faculty members and 25 doctoral and visiting researchers.
-Since 2019 I have been Editor-in-Chief of the International Journal of Market Research (IJMR).
+I'm Professor of Management and Head of Subject Group (Head of Department) at the University of Portsmouth.
+My responsibilities including leading one of Europe’s largest academic marketing groups with more than 40 permanent faculty members and over 25 doctoral reseachers and visiting faculty.
+I am Editor-in-Chief of the International Journal of Market Research (IJMR).

-My research has been published in leading journals including the Journal of Management Studies, European Journal of Marketing, Journal of Business Ethics, Journal of Public Policy and Marketing Journal of Small Business Management, Industrial Marketing Management, and New Technology, Work & Employment.
+I have written more than 50 journal articles and conference papers.
+My research has been published in leading journals, including FT50 ranked journals, such as: Journal of Management Studies, Journal of Business Ethics, Journal of Public Policy and Marketing, Journal of Business Research, Journal of Small Business Management, Industrial Marketing Management, European Journal of Marketing and New Technology, Work & Employment.

-I am author of Europe’s leading marketing research book (Marketing Research: Applied Insight) now in its 6th edition and adopted by more than 200 business schools across Europe.
+I am author of Europe’s leading market research textbook (Marketing Research: Applied Insight) now in its 6th edition and adopted by more than 200 Universities.

 I sit on the University of Portsmouth Academic Council and University Research & Innovation Committee.
 I am an external examiner at Kings Business School, Kings College London.